Pawventures

 The Ann and Roy Butler Hike and Bike Trail is a 10-mile loop around Lady Bird Lake.
 It is the most popular walking and running trail in Austin, and dogs are everywhere on it.
 The trail is paved and flat, with beautiful views of the lake and downtown skyline.

-- Boardwalk (South shore): A stunning overwater boardwalk section that is one of the most photographed spots in Austin
+• Boardwalk (South shore): A stunning overwater boardwalk section

-- Lamar Beach (South shore): A spot where dogs commonly swim (check algae advisories)
+• Lamar Beach (South shore): A spot where dogs commonly swim — check algae advisories every time

 Pet-Friendly Accommodations

 Kimpton Hotel Van Zandt (Rainey Street): No pet fees, no size restrictions.
-One of the best hotels in Austin with a rooftop pool and an incredible location.
+One of the best hotels in Austin with a rooftop pool and an excellent location.
+See more options in our pet-friendly hotel chains guide.

 Hotel San Jose (South Congress): A minimalist boutique hotel on Austin’s coolest street.
 Dogs welcome for a fee.
 The courtyard is beautiful.